Avadhanam: Medieval India

 Medieval India refers to the era between the fall of the Gupta Empire in the mid-6th century CE to the rise of the Mughal Empire in the early 16th century CE.
 Avadhanam is noted at the time of the Muslim conquests in the Indian subcontinent in the courts of the Turks.

 Jain poets performed Avadhanam for Mughal emperors and their subahdars (provincial governors).
 Those who performed at the court of Akbar (Mughal emperor 1556 - 1605 CE) included Nandivijay (mentored by monk, Vijayasen Suri) who performed the Ashtavadhana form and Siddichandra (mentored by monk, Hiravijaya Suri) who performed the Shatavadhana form, completing 108 simultaneous tasks.
 Both were well received.
 Siddhichandra was a guest of the Mughal court until late in the time of Jahangir (Mughal emperor 1605 - 1627 CE).

 Yashovijay Suri, the author of the work Jain Tarka Bhasha, performed several avadhanams at Ahmedabad in the 17th century, including 18 performances before Mohabat Khan, the Subahdar of Gujarat under Aurangzeb (Mughal emperor 1658 - 1707 CE).

 19th and 20th centuries

 Tirupati Venkata Kavulu statues at a high school.

 In the late 19th century, Telugu avadhana was popularized by Tirupati Venkata Kavulu, the cousin duo Divakarla Tirupati Sastry (1871 - 1919) and Chellapilla Venkata Sastry (1870–1950).
 Their contemporaries include Kopparapu Sodara Kavulu, who was known for the rapidity of his compositions, and Venkata Raamakrishna Kavulu.
 Tirupati Venkata Kavulu mentored Viswanatha Satyanarayana (1895 - 1976), a Jnanpith Award winner (for contribution to literature), Subbanna Satavadhani and Paada Subrahmany Sastry.

 Sathavathani Sheikh Thambi Pavalar (1874 - 1950) was a Tamil poet.
 On 10 March 1907, he performed sathavadhanam at Victoria Public Hall in Chennai (formerly Madras).
-On 31 December 2008, Pavalar was honoured with the release of a commorative postage stamp.
+On 31 December 2008, Pavalar was honoured with the release of a commemorative postage stamp.